 Like many other KDE applications, developed by people from various countries all over the world, I have no idea how to properly pronounce Choqok (an ancient Persian word for “sparrow”).
 Then again, why do you need to pronounce it when you can just tweet it?

 Installing on Kubuntu was a breeze.
 The Universe package repository includes version 0.4.
-If you want the latest version, 0.5, you can get it at Christian Mangold’s PPA.
 Once installed, you will notice the attractive blue bird head icon.
 Just click on it, and you are ready to tweet.
 Like Qwit, Choqok includes a host of features:

 1. A timer for updates.